Vedant-Golait/Society-Fund-Management/README.md

 # User Data Management Application

+## Disclamer ##
+The formation of this code was completely for fun intended purposes.
+Any resemblance to actual dish, code, person living or dead, is purely coincidental.
+The author takes no responsibility for any Paneer-Makhni cravings, debugging nightmares, or sudden urges to cook that may arise from reading or using this code.
+Proceed with a sense of humor and a hearty appetite! 🍛😁

+# Welcome to Panner-Makhni
+If you don’t know why I said Paneer-Makhni, just look at the code. 🍛

+Now that you’ve had a look at the code, I sincerely apologize to my fellow developers for possibly giving them Paneer-Makhni nightmares. 😁 Imagine debugging this code while craving a delicious Indian dish—talk about a spicy challenge!

+With that said, I wish you all the best in decoding the Paneer-Makhni.
+May your debugging skills be as sharp as a chef’s knife and your patience as endless as a buffet line. 🍽️

+And remember, once you’ve decoded this culinary conundrum, don’t forget to forward me your version of the decoded code.
+Who knows, maybe we’ll end up with a recipe for success—or at least a good laugh! 😂

+Bon appétit and happy coding! 🍴💻

+## Best Wishes 😁🤞

 ## Description
 This is a Python-based desktop application for managing user data and financial transactions.
 It provides a graphical user interface (GUI) for performing various operations such as adding new users, viewing user details, managing transactions, and handling capital funds.